mickelindahl/docker_piwik/README.md

   - {path to project directory}/html:/var/www/html # add
 ```

-Run `cp {your domain/subdomain} setup.domain.com`
+Run `cp setup.domain.com {your domain/subdomain}`

 Open the newly created file and add your subdomain for the fastcgi_pass

-Copy the file to conf/vhost in nginx project directory.
+Copy the file to `conf/vhost.d/` in nginx project directory.
 It is important the
 the file has the exakt name of you domain/subdomain you want to use

 Cd into nginx docker project folder and run
 ```
-docker-compose stop && docker-compose rm && docker-compose up -d
+docker-compose stop && docker-compose rm -f && docker-compose up -d
 ```

 Now piwik should be availabe at you domain/subdomain!!!